 Bit Description

-31:16 Command Identifier (CID): This field specifies a unique identifier for the command when

-31.16 combined with the S Submission Queu ie identifier.
+31:16 Command Identifier (CID): This field specifies a unique identifier for the command when combined with the Submission Queue identifier.

 15:10 Reserved

-Fused Operation (FUSE): In a fused operation, a complex command is created by "fusing" together two simpler commands.
+Fused Operation (FUSE): In a fused operation, a complex command is created by "fusir together two simpler commands.
 Refer to section 6.1.
-This field specifies whether this command is part of a fused operation and if so, which command it is in the sequence.
+This field specifies whether t command is part of a fused operation and if so, which command it is in the sequence.

-09:08 Bits Definition
+09:08 Bits 00b Definition Name of the Paragraph of the -

-00b Normal operation]
+Normal operation 4

 01b Fused operation, first command

 10b Fused operation, second command

 11b Reserved

-07:00 Opcode (OPC): Th is field specifies the opcode of the command to be execute ed.
+07:00 Opcode (OPC): Th is field specifies the opcode of the command to be execut ed.